Tim9Liu9/TimLiu-iOS/Swift.md

 #### 选择器@

+* [AGCircularPicker](https://github.com/agilie/AGCircularPicker) - AGCircularPicker is helpful component for creating a controller aimed to manage any calculated parameter.
 * [McPicker](https://github.com/kmcgill88/McPicker-iOS) - A customizable, closure driven UIPickerView drop-in solution with animations that is rotation ready. :large_orange_diamond:
 * [Mandoline](https://github.com/blueapron/Mandoline) - An iOS picker view to serve all your "picking" needs.